PSR - PASS

 PSR-PASS features a one night adventure into the Philmont backcountry led by experienced members of Philmont's Ranger and Backcountry Departments and training sessions in base camp.

-Day 1 (Friday) The PSR-PASS program begins with receiving tenting accommodations and gear, then an introduction to Philmont to familiarize yourself with the Ranch, our operation, and the training you will receive over the course of the weekend.
+Day 1 (Friday) The program begins with receiving tenting accommodations and gear, then an introduction to Philmont to familiarize yourself with the Ranch and the training you will receive over the course of the weekend.
 You should plan to arrive at Philmont by 5:00 pm.
-Note: transportation to/from Philmont Scout Ranch is not provided.
+Note: transportation to/from Philmont Scout Ranch is not provided, but you may be able to coordinate with other participants.

 Day 2 (Saturday) Activities include a gear shakedown and base camp tour.
 Participants will be transported into Philmont’s backcountry wilderness.
 After hiking to a backcountry trail camp, the PASS Instructors will lead you in learning the fundamentals of camping at Philmont.